x41sec/AnyZone/README.md

 ## Code structure

 The main file is `anyzone.py`.
-For invocation and output (e.g. what is printed to stdout and stderr), see `anyzone.py --help`.
+For invocation and 'log' output info, see `anyzone.py --help`.

 Configuration is done at the top of the main file.

 `ratelimit.py` is a standalone rate limiting library.

 The code listens for incoming UDP packets, attempts to parse them as DNS, and looks at the record being requested.

 To act authoritatively for the zone that we are assigned, it will respond appropriately with SOA, A, and NS records when asked for this zone.

 Any subdomains, aside from `www.` if `SUPPORT_WWW` is enabled, are parsed as an IP address.
 If the parsing fails, it returns a format error (FORMERR), and otherwise it will return an NS record for the same record, plus a glued-on A or AAAA record with the parsed IP value for IPv4 and IPv6 respectively.
-Further subdomains are ignored.
+Further subdomains are not considered while parsing.
 Any servers that ask about a subdomain are thus redirected to simply ask this server.
 Even asking for the A record is technically forwarded because the glue seems to be ignored by recursive resolvers queries (other than for handling the redirect itself).